 Metadata is information that provides an overview of what the webpage content is about.
 Metadata is shown in search results using keywords relevant to the content on the page and is made up of two parts; a page title – or meta title – and meta description.

 The main purpose of metadata is to entice users to click through to your website.
-When you show a compelling and informative meta title and description, users are more likely to click through to your page.
+When you show a compelling and informative meta title and description, users are more likely to click on your page.

 Tip: It’s important to keep your title and description concise, as search engines limit how much text they display – your meta title length should be between 50 and 60 characters and meta description should be around 160 characters.

-Dedicating resources to developing a high quality, comprehensive and valuable content strategy is the only way to ensure your content is heard above the noise.
+Dedicating resources to developing a high quality, comprehensive content strategy is the only way to ensure your content is heard above the noise.

-Remember to plan your content carefully and think about your audiences needs first.
+Remember to plan your content carefully and think about your audiences needsfirst.
 What does your audience need help with?
-What issue can you solve for them?
+Are there any issues you can solve for them?
 What questions can you answer authoritatively?
 Work out how to address these and tie it back to your products and services.
 Once you’ve nailed this, your website will be moving up the rankings in no time.

 Get in touch

 If you would like to discuss your content marketing strategy, drop us a line and we’d be happy to help.